trending_up Reporting

 Fund Statement Calculations and Conventions

-The Fund Statement captures the equity, activity and balances associated with a single award.
-Activities that typically increase the balance are designated in the reports as positive values and activities that typically decrease the balance are designated as negative values displayed as red and within parentheses.
+The Fund Statement captures the equity, activity, and balances associated with a single award.
+Activities that typically increase the balance appear as positive values, and activities that typically decrease the balance appear as negative values displayed in red and within parentheses.

 SU Fund Statement Summary

-Summary reports include awards with either a beginning balance or activity but does not show awards with no balance and no activity.
+Summary reports only include awards with either a beginning balance or activity during the specified time range.
 The Inactive Awards report shows awards with no activity whether they have a balance or not.
 Awards with zero balance and no future planned activity should be closed.
 Refer to Topic Overview: Life Cycle of a Fund/Closing the Fund

 Displays a consolidation of all awards for the selection criteria entered.